 The amount of stimulation (length of time) a person needs to orgasm depends on a person’s mental state of arousal.
 A man cannot predict the timing of his orgasm any more than a woman can.
-Intercourse could never provide both partners with an orgasm because the stimulation of intercourse only lasts while a man has an erection.
+Intercourse could never provide both partners with an orgasm because the stimulation of intercourse only lasts as long as a man has an erection.
 Even if a woman could respond to intercourse as men hope, she cannot orgasm at the same time as her lover.
 Women never reach a point where they can no longer engage in intercourse.
 An orifice can always be penetrated, so it cannot be a sex organ.

-The traditional justification for marriage was to allow a man and women to raise children together.
+The traditional justification for marriage was to allow a man and woman to raise children together.
 Yet most men want sex much more frequently than is needed for reproduction.
 Women are shamed for being sexually unwilling and so causing men to look elsewhere.
 Yet some men are much more sexually demanding than others.
 A women’s sexual reluctance depends on the state of the relationship, her own ability to enjoy eroticism and her partner’s sensitivity to recognising her lower interest in sex.

 The function of sexual activity with a lover is clearly penetration and reproduction.
 But only the male is capable of penetration.
 Although intercourse is justified as an act within marriage that leads to family.
 Frequencies are not defined in terms of reproductive necessity.
 Intercourse frequencies are determined by a man’s sex drive.
 Ejaculating into a vagina has a special emotional significance for men.
 Intercourse completes a man’s arousal cycle and gives him a sense of satisfaction and emotional well-being.

 Just as in the human animal, and even more often than in the man animal, petting among the other mammals is primarily, although not exclusively, male activity which is directed toward the female.
 As in the human species, it is the male which is more likely to be aroused psychologically and usually before he makes any physical contact.
 (Alfred Kinsey 1953)